pivotal-cf/docs-pks/console-prereqs-nsxt-automatednat.hbs.md

 ---
 title: Prerequisites for an Automated NAT Deployment to VMware NSX
-owner: TKGI

 ---

-An unprepared environment is an VMware NSX instance that you have not already configured for use with Tanzu Kubernetes Grid Integrated Edition.
-Tanzu Kubernetes Grid Integrated Edition Management Console helps you to complete the configuration of an unprepared environment on vSphere, but the environment must meet certain infrastructure prerequisites.
+An unprepared environment is an VMware NSX instance that you have not already configured for use with {{  vars.product }}. {{  vars.product }} Management Console helps you to complete the configuration of an unprepared environment on vSphere, but the environment must meet certain infrastructure prerequisites.

 - 3 NSX Manager Nodes deployed
 - NSX Management Cluster formed